CipherS88/Emoji-Casino/README.md

 ## 🌟 About The Project
-**Emoji Casino** is a desktop application that simulates a casino experience with a fun, emoji-based theme but broken animations . 🎀
+**Emoji Casino** is a desktop application that simulates a casino experience with a fun, emoji based theme but broken animations . 🎀
 ---

 ## ✨ Game Modes